scummvm/scummvm/doc/docportal/use_scummvm/mac_game_files.rst

 Using the browser dumper companion - preferred method
 -------------------------------------------------------

 The `browser based dumper companion <https://www.scummvm.org/dumper-companion>`_ supports reading HFS media as ISO and disk images.
-It generates a zip file that can be extracted and then imported in ScummVM.
+It generates a ZIP file that can be extracted and then imported in ScummVM.

 #.
 Upload the disk/ISO image file